nkconnor/sharded/benchmarks/README.md

 iterations/random seeds.
 Lower numbers are better.
 Approaches using a single `std::sync` Lock and `chashmap` were discarded for clarity (they are a lot slower).
 If you know why `chashmap` is so slow in this test, please help here.

+We used a Intel® Core™ i9-9820X for this test.
+Work is underway to automate the benchmarks across cloud based instance types for a number of parameters.

 ![Read Heavy Performance](avg_performance_read_heavy.png)

 ![Write Heavy Performance](avg_performance_write_heavy.png)